 Further south along Halsted are:

 Alinea: If you can get in, make sure to try Alinea.
 Grant Achatz is an El Bulli trained chef and his restaurant is considered to be one of the best in the US.
-It is located at 1723 N. Halsted.
+It has a three stars from the Michelin Guide.
+1723 N. Halsted.

 Trattoria Gianni: A small neighborhood trattoria near the Steppenwolf, at 1711 N. Halsted, that is always good.
 The new outdoor seating to the north is perfect during the Summer.

 Steppenwolf Theater: Try to see a performance of this Tony Award winning regional theater at 1650 N. Halsted.
 Recently it sent August: Osage County to New York which won the Tony for best play.
-Superior Donuts was another recent success that went to NYC.
-Their new Front Bar off the lobby is a great place for coffee during the day or cocktail before or after a performance.
-They also serve breakfast items and small plates, salads, pizza and sandwiches for lunch or dinner.
+Superior Donuts was another recent success that went to NYC. in 2016, they opened their new 1700 Theater and Front Bar off the lobby.

 North of the Steppenwolf is the Roger Brown Study Collection.
 Roger Brown was a well-known Chicago artist and graduate of the School of the Art Institute of Chicago.
 After his death he gave his collection and home to the school.
 The Roger Brown Study Collection (RBSC) is a house museum, study collection, and archive, located off campus, an 1888 storefront building.
 The RBSC is an intimate collection with an very large range of objects, including works by Chicago Imagists and other contemporary artists, self-taught artists, folk and tribal art from many cultures, objects from material and popular culture, costumes, textiles, furniture, travel souvenirs, and other things Brown surrounded himself with for artistic inspiration.
 The RBSC offers an in-depth contemplation of objects and collections, and serves as a laboratory for art historical, curatorial, and preservation studies.
 You can schedule a tour at 773-929-2452.
 1926 N. Halsted.

 Twin Anchors: Located at 1655 N. Sedgwick, since 1932, it is known for its great burgers and ribs.
 A favorite spot of Frank Sinatra’s, his music is still available on the juke box.
 A great place to go on a cold Chicago night.
 Scotch and Frank Sinatra is the best.
-Further north is Four Farthings Tavern and Grill, which has been a neighborhoold staple since 1963.
-Here you will find a good selection of wraps, salads and burgers.
-2060 N. Cleveland.
+I recently went for lunch on Saturday, which is a perfect time to go since there was no wait.
+I loved the bbq pulled pork sandwich, which is my favorite item on the menu.

 Café 5411 Gourmet Empanadas: A fun, casual spot serving some great Argentinian empanadas.
 At 2850 N. Clark.

-North Pond Cafe: Chef Bruce Sherman received the James Beard Award for Best Chef Great Lakes 2012.
-This is a wonderful restaurant in a perfect setting, overlooking the lagoon in Lincoln Park, in an Arts and Crafts style building.
+North Pond Cafe: This is a wonderful restaurant in a perfect setting, overlooking the lagoon in Lincoln Park, in an Arts and Crafts style building.
 The menu reflects and supports local farmers.
 Great in the evening but perfect for Sunday brunch when you can see the great views of the Chicago skyline.
 2610 N. Cannon Drive.

 A short walk from North Pond is the traditional French Bistro, Mon Ami Gabi at 2300 N. Lincoln Park West.
 It is a neighborhood favorite.
 The outdoor dining area in the summer is a highlight.
-Across the lobby is Intro Chicago, an upscale restaurant featuring tasting menus by guest chefs.
-The are open for Sunday brunch on special occasions.
-You also might enjoy Naoki Sushi, a high-end sushi bar, which is accessible thru the kitchen at Intro.
-It is on my list of places to try.
+I was just back for Sunday brunch and loved the smoked salmon eggs benedict.

 Not far from North Pond and Mon Ami Gabi is the Bourgeois Pig Cafe a local staple for over 22 years.
 They feature coffee and tea drinks plus sandwiches, salads, paninis, muffins, cookies, bagels, croissants, scones and ice cream.
 The old-world atmosphere is perfect for cold Chicago winters.
 738 W. Fullerton.

 The Hotel Lincoln: Recently opened, this is a good alternative to Loop, Michigan Avenue and Gold Coast Hotels.
 It is directly across from the Lincoln Park Zoo, near the Chicago History Museum.
-There is a local coffee bar on the first floor and the rooftop bar, is one of the most popular in the city.
-You can also easily walk to restaurants, shopping and nightlife.
+There is a local coffee bar, Elaine’s Coffee Call, on the first floor and the rooftop bar, the J. Parker, is one of the most popular in the city.
+Elaine’s served cocktails in the evening as well.